uu-his/Methods/README.md

 #### Lab session:
 * Basic data management and visualisations

 In preparations of the following weeks, the students are asked to choose a corpus based on the [Dutch National Library's historical newspaper corpus](http://www.delpher.nl/kranten).
 This corpus can be based on a query and selection of metadata (in terms of time period, geographical scope, document type, newspaper title, etc.) of the students' own choosing.
-To query this particular corpus in an effective and critical way, see [Ewoud Sanders].
+To query this particular corpus in an effective and critical way, see [Ewoud Sanders' guide to searching on Delpher](https://www.kb.nl/nieuws/2015/digitaal-gouddelven-bij-de-kb).
 Prerequisites for this corpus are:

 * that it has a logical relation with the numerical data the students have been working with
 * that it consists of no less than four and no more than ten years